Continuing Criminal Enterprise Statute: Felix Mitchell

 Felix "The Cat" Mitchell was a well-known heroin kingpin and leader of the "69 Mob" in Oakland, CA. At its height, his empire covered all of California and extended into the Midwest.
 His organization brought in an estimated $400,000 in monthly business.
 In 1985 Felix was convicted of running a continuing criminal enterprise and sentenced to life in prison in USP Leavenworth, one of the most violent facilities in the country.
 Less than a year into his sentence, on August 21, 1986, Felix was stabbed to death in his cell, just days before his 32nd birthday.
 His funeral was a major spectacle in Oakland.
 Over 10 Rolls-Royce limousines trailed the horse-drawn carriage that carried his body.
 Many celebrities and over 1,000 people attended the elaborate funeral, which received international media coverage.

 Ross William Ulbricht

 Ross William Ulbricht was indicted under the Continuing Criminal Enterprise statute, along with other offenses, for running the Silk Road online marketplace.
 On February 4, 2015, he was found guilty on all counts.
 On May 29, 2015, Ulbricht was sentenced to two life sentences plus 40 years without the possibility of parole.
+On January 21, 2025, Ulbricht was pardoned by President Donald Trump.